-The Partnership currently distributes cash to unitholders at an annual rate of \$0.50 per unit.
+The Partnership currently distributes cash to shareholders at an annual rate of \$0.50 per unit.
 The amount of the cash per unit distributed by the Partnership may increase or decrease at the determination of AFCA 2 based on its assessment of the amount of cash available to the Partnership for this purpose.
-During the year ended December 31, 2012, the Partnership generated cash available for distribution of \$0.33 per unit.
+During the years ended December 31, 2013 and 2012, the Partnership generated cash available for distribution of \$0.42 and \$0.33 per unit, respectively, resulting in the remainder of the \$0.50 per unit annual distribution being a return of capital to shareholders for both years.
 Although the Partnership may supplement its cash available for distribution with unrestricted cash, unless the Partnership is able to increase its cash receipts through completion of its current investment plans, the Partnership may need to reduce the level of cash distributions per unit from the current level.
 In addition, there is no assurance that the Partnership will be able to maintain its current level of annual cash distributions per unit even if the Partnership completes its current investment plans.
+Any change in our distribution policy could have a material adverse effect on the market price of our shares.

-The receipt of interest and principal payments on our tax-exempt mortgage revenue bonds will be affected by the economic results of the underlying multifamily properties.
+The receipt of interest and principal payments on our mortgage revenue bonds will be affected by the economic results of the underlying multifamily properties.

-Although our tax-exempt mortgage revenue bonds are issued by state or local housing authorities, they are not obligations of these governmental entities and are not backed by any taxing authority.
+Although our mortgage revenue bonds are issued by state or local housing authorities, they are not obligations of these governmental entities and are not backed by any taxing authority.
 Instead, each of these revenue bonds is backed by a non-recourse loan made to the owner of the underlying apartment complex.
 Because of the non-recourse nature of the underlying mortgage loans, the sole source of cash to pay base and contingent interest on the revenue bond, and to ultimately pay the principal amount of the bond, is the net cash flow generated by the operation of the financed property and the net proceeds from the ultimate sale or refinancing of the property, except in limited cases where a property owner has provided a limited guarantee of certain payments.
-This makes our investments in these tax-exempt mortgage revenue bonds subject to the kinds of risks usually associated with direct investments in multifamily real estate.
-If a property is unable to sustain net cash flow at a level necessary to pay its debt service obligations on our tax-exempt mortgage revenue bond on the property, a default may occur.
-Net cash flow and net sale proceeds from a particular property are applied only to debt service payments of the particular tax-exempt mortgage revenue bond secured by that property and are not available to satisfy debt service obligations on other tax-exempt mortgage revenue bonds that we hold.
+This makes our investments in these mortgage revenue bonds subject to the kinds of risks usually associated with direct investments in multifamily real estate.
+If a property is unable to sustain net cash flow at a level necessary to pay its debt service obligations on our mortgage revenue bond on the property, a default may occur.
+Net cash flow and net sale proceeds from a particular property are applied only to debt service payments of the particular mortgage revenue bond secured by that property and are not available to satisfy debt service obligations on other mortgage revenue bonds that we hold.
 In addition, the value of a property at the time of its sale or refinancing will be a direct function of its perceived future profitability.
-Therefore, the amount of base and contingent interest that we earn on our tax-exempt mortgage revenue bonds, and whether or not we will receive the entire principal balance of the bonds as and when due, will depend to a large degree on the economic results of the underlying apartment complexes.
+Therefore, the amount of base and contingent interest that we earn on our mortgage revenue bonds, and whether or not we will receive the entire principal balance of the bonds as and when due, will depend to a large degree on the economic results of the underlying apartment complexes.